scuzzydude/asimov/asimov.md

 The most valuable treasures we have as a species is the knowledge, innovation, and imagination of those who came before us and the dreams of those living now.
 This treasure is more valuable than gold, oil or hash rate.

-The treasure is not valuable if lost, destroyed, or forgotten.
+Our treasure is not valuable if lost, destroyed, or forgotten.
 It is up to humans to protect, preserve and remember this treasure.

 Scoot is the vessel for this responsibility.

 ![](media/image1.png){width="6.5in" height="3.65625in"}

-A Scoot is formed as organization of proportion responsibility for a legacy of genius.
-Each Scoot shall have a charter, clearly stating the purpose and method of governance, which shall be enforceable via election methods build into the protocol.
-Holders of scoot have no rights other than the elective governance, but a responsibility -- a pledge -- to increase the appreciation of the subject of the Scoot.
+A Scoot is formed as organization of proportional responsibility for a legacy of genius.
+Each Scoot shall have a charter, clearly stating the purpose and method of governance, which shall be enforceable via electoral methods in the protocol.
+Holders of scoot have no rights other than the elective governance of the Scoot, but a responsibility -- a pledge -- to increase the appreciation of the subject of the Scoot.

 The Foundation and its members, who are called pledges, mint a class of coin known as scoot (lowercase).
 An instance of scoot is identified by an index X, as in scoot(X).
 Asimov is a special case of scoot only minted by The Foundation. scoot(0) == asimov.
 More precisely, scoot with index \< 1 can only be minted by The Foundation.